 In 2009-2010, the Coalition of Cambodian Fishers, the Fisheries Administration, and the Cambodian Development Resource Institute jointly implemented a series of dialogue workshops around the Tonle Sap Lake, first at village and provincial levels, then at national level.

-The dialogue process help create new connections that allowed civil society groups to access support from national-level agencies and it provided a basis for resolving local resource disputes, including a boundary dispute involving community fishery organizations in neighboring provinces.
+The dialogue process helped create new connections that allowed civil society groups to access support from national-level agencies and provided a basis for resolving local resource disputes, including a boundary dispute involving community fishery organizations in neighboring provinces.

 Perhaps most importantly, the dialog process led to a fundamental shift in strategy by the main national grassroots network representing fishing communities, emphasizing constructive links with government and the formal NGO sector.